Luke Maile Player Props: Reds vs. Orioles

-The Cincinnati Reds, including Luke Maile (.357 slugging percentage in past 10 games, including zero homers), battle starter Cole Irvin and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 7:05 PM ET.
+On Tuesday, Luke Maile (.357 slugging percentage in past 10 games, with zero homers) and the Cincinnati Reds play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
+First pitch is at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Braves.
+He had a hitless performance in his last game (0-for-1) against the Braves.

 Luke Maile Game Info & Props vs. the Orioles